TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 ## Lists

-A **list** is a sequence of one or more list items [of the same type].
+A **list** is a sequence of one or more list items of the same type.
 The list items may be separated by any number of blank lines.

-Two list items are **of the same type** if they begin with a [list marker] of the same type.
+Two list items are **of the same type** if they begin with a list marker of the same type.
 Two list markers are of the
 same type if (a) they are bullet list markers using the same character (`-`, `+`, or `*`) or (b) they are ordered list numbers with the same